-**p<0.01, ***p<0.001
+**p<0·01, ***p<0·001

-Table 3 describe the association of the contextual variables with the intention to vaccine children.
-The results for the full sample, for children ages 12 to 16 and 0 to 6 indicated that men were significantly more intend to vaccine their children compared to women.
-The intention to vaccine the children in the full sample increased with age and in ages 0 to 6 decreased with age.
-Higher level of education decreased the willingness to vaccine children ages 12 to 16.
+Table 3 shows associations between contextual variables with the intention to vaccinate children.
+The results for the full sample and for parents of children aged 0–6 and 12–16 years indicated that men were significantly more likely compared with women to have their children vaccinated.
+The intention to vaccinate children in the full sample increased with age and in ages 0–6 years decreased with age.
+A higher level of education was associated with a decreased willingness to vaccinate children aged 12–16 years.

 [Insert Table 3 about here]

+Table 3.
+Associations between contextual variables with the intention to vaccinate children.